scindex/scindex/scindex.md

 - **P0530**: Firmware Update Agents
   - *Description*: Software components responsible for securely and reliably updating the firmware of a device, often over-the-air (OTA), to add features or patch vulnerabilities.
   - *Examples*: OTA Clients, Secure Update Handlers

+- **P0599**: Provisional System Startup & Firmware Item
+  - *Description*: A temporary holding category for System Startup & Firmware items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

+### Section: P99 - Provisional PLATFORM & INFRASTRUCTURE Section
+_A temporary holding section for PLATFORM & INFRASTRUCTURE components that do not fit into any other defined section.
+Use sparingly and submit a 'Suggestion' issue to have a formal section added._

+- **P9999**: Uncategorized PLATFORM & INFRASTRUCTURE Component
+  - *Description*: A provisional item for a component in the PLATFORM & INFRASTRUCTURE division that lacks a formal section or item category.
+Please open a 'Suggestion' issue to have this component and its category formally added.

 ## Division: S - SYSTEM SERVICES
 *This division includes cross-cutting concerns and supporting services that are not part of the core application logic.*